- Length: Approximately 4 miles and then becomes hard to follow and may require a good map to continue.

 - Difficulty Level: Requires good map and navigation skills may be required.

 - Elevation: Ranges from 5,900 up to 10,000 ft in the forest.

 - Recommended Season: Spring through fall.

 - Maps: 1:100,000 topographic: Glenwood Springs USGS: 1:24,000 quadrangles: Dotsero, Broken Rib Creek

-Highlights:An unmaintained, unmarked primitive trail follows Deep Creek along the bottom of a 2,500 feet narrow, steep sided, cliff bordered canyon.
+Highlights:An unmaintained, unmarked primitive trail follows Deep Creek along the bottom of a 2,500 feet narrow, steep sided, cliff-bordered canyon.
 The trail is defined for the first three miles and then becomes diffused in places due to the narrowing of the canyon.
-Travel on the creek bed is necessary in a few places approximately three or four miles up the canyon.
-The scenery contains outstanding and diverse features and wildlife watching, and fishing.
-This area features fossil bearing limestone formations, dolomite and sandstone cliffs.
+Travel on the creek bed is necessary in some places about three or four miles up the canyon.
+The trail features outstanding and diverse scenery as well as wildlife watching and fishing.
+This area contains fossil bearing limestone formations, dolomite and sandstone cliffs.
 The canyon is carved deep into the White River Plateau.
-Vegetation bordering the creek in this diverse riparian area, is dominated by spruce, cottonwood and shrubs.
-The creek contains rainbow, cut-throat, brown and brook trout.
-The Deep Creek area is habitat for a variety of wildlife, including: deer, elk, black bear, mountain lion, bob cat, bald eagles and other raptors as well as a variety of small birds and mammals.
+Vegetation bordering the creek in this diverse riparian area is dominated by spruce, cottonwood and shrubs.
+The creek contains rainbow, cut-throat, brown trout and brook trout.
+The Deep Creek area is habitat for a variety of wildlife, includin: deer, elk, black bear, mountain lion, bobcat, bald eagles and other raptors as well as a variety of small birds and mammals.
 The area is also a historic habitat for Rocky Mountain bighorn sheep and peregrine falcons.